How do I earn the NCCO designation? Individuals need to successfully pass four exams to become a NAFCU Certified Compliance Officer (NCCO).

 I'm a NCCO and I've changed credit unions.
 What's the best way to provide my updated information to NAFCU?

 Please send an email to NAFCU's Member Service Center at email@example.com to let us know of any changes to your credit union.
 Your NCCO status will not be impacted by your change in employer.
+You do not need to start a new record.
 If you have specific NCCO-related questions, please send an email to firstname.lastname@example.org.